 What shipped in the three weeks after the 248-run hallucination ceiling: removing the LLM from computable decisions and validating everything else.

-When a vague ticket has two equally-plausible interpretations, an early deterministic stage stops the pipeline and emits a structured clarification request before the coding loop starts.
+When a ticket has two equally-plausible interpretations, a deterministic stage stops the pipeline and asks before any Coder agent runs.

 Each stage in the pipeline runs against its own model and vendor config.
 How that design enables per-stage cost control, model swaps, and vendor flexibility.